Sign Up For Our Free Quarterly Publication

 Appeal Process

-The appeal must be made within fourteen (14) days from postmark of the decision letter and sent in writing to the Ethics Committee Chair or designated Ethics Committee member.
+The appeal must be submitted within 14 days from the postmark date of the decision letter and sent in writing (by email or mail) to the Executive Director of HBB for forwarding to the Ethics Appeals Committee.

 Healing Beyond Borders, Educating and Certifying the Healing Touch®